ansible-collections/community.mysql/README.md

 You don't know how to start?
 Refer to our [contribution guide](CONTRIBUTING.md)!

+The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
+Don't hesitate to reach them out mentioning in the proposals.

 ## Governance

 The process of decision making in this collection is based on discussing and finding consensus among participants.